McLean High School: State championships and runner-up finishes

+TheatreMcLean

+TheatreMcLean is the theatre department for McLean High School.
+The department produces two mainstage productions annually, one play and one musical.

+List of productions

 Mascot

 The school considered itself "The Eagles" before becoming "The Highlanders".
 Girls' sports teams were known as "The Bald Eagles".
 The mascot was changed to its current form today in 1958 after a school-wide vote to reference instead 'the Scottish heritage' of McLean, Virginia, with boys' teams being called The Highlanders and girls' The Lady Highlanders.
 However, the area is not known for having any significant Scottish settlements.
-It is more likely that the name was inspired by the Union forces of the 79th New York "Highlanders", who fought a minor battle during the Civil War at nearby Lewinsville Park.
+It is more likely that the name was inspired by the Union forces of the 79th New York "Highlanders", formed largely by Scottish immigrants and known for their unique blue and red uniforms.
+The 79th New York fought in multiple Civil War battles such as Bull Run, Antietam, and Fort Wagner.
+They were stationed in the Washington, D.C. area at multiple points during the war and fought a minor battle near Lewinsville Park in 1861, just a short distance from McLean, which may have influenced the school's choice of mascot.

-Newspaper

-McLean also has an award-winning newspaper, The Highlander.
-The Highlander has existed since the school opened.
-In 1956, it was named the Hilltop Highlights, but changed its name in 1958.

-In 2006, The Highlander was inducted into the high school newspaper Hall of Fame after ten consecutive years of being an "All American".
-Since the paper's first publication, it has gone from a newspaper format to a news magazine format.
-In 2012, the newspaper also launched a website publication, The Highlander Online.